Our dentists help protect your smile with digital imaging.

-Elite Smiles uses digital X-rays to capture high-quality images of your teeth and supporting structures.
+Elite Smiles Dentistry uses digital X-rays to capture high-quality images of your teeth and the supporting structures.
 These images make it easy for our dentists to diagnose and treat cavities, cracks, and other problems so that you can continue to enjoy a healthy, beautiful smile.
-We welcome you to contact Elite Smiles at 904-201-4304 to schedule your appointment and for more information about digital X-rays in Saint Augustine, Florida.
+We welcome you to contact Elite Smiles Dentistry at 904-201-4304 to schedule your appointment and for more information about digital X-rays in St. Augustine, Florida.

 Digital X-rays use a digital sensor to capture images of the teeth.
 These images are then projected onto a nearby computer monitor to be viewed instantly, allowing our dentists to make and efficient and highly accurate diagnosis.
 Digital X-rays are used to identify and treat a number of dental problems, including:

 - Fractures in the teeth or in dental fillings